alxbryann/budgetTracker/README.md

 ## 🤝 Contributing

-FOC is an **open-source project**, and we welcome contributors of all levels!
+BudgetTracker is an **open-source project**, and we welcome contributors of all levels!

 ### How to Contribute
 1. **Fork** the repository.